apache/incubator-streampark-website/docs/user-guide/1-deployment.md

 │    ├── streampark-jvm-profiler-1.0.0.jar       //jvm-profiler, flame graph related functions (internal use, users do not need to pay attention)
 │    └── streampark-flink-sqlclient-1.0.0.jar    //Flink SQl submit related functions (for internal use, users do not need to pay attention)
 ├── script
-│     ├── final                               // Complete ddl build table sql
+│     ├── schema                               // Complete ddl build table sql
+│     ├── data                               // The data sql of tables
 │     ├── upgrade                             // The sql of the upgrade part of each version (only the sql changes from the previous version to this version are recorded)
 ├── logs                                      //program log directory